LaSalle County License Hearing Guide

 How to Prepare

-• Gather evidence (witness statements, video, etc.): Collect any evidence that could support your case.
-This might include witness statements, dashcam footage (if available), or any documentation that contradicts the police report.
+- Gather Evidence: Collect any evidence that supports your case.
+This might include witness statements, video footage (if available), and any documentation that challenges the accuracy of the breath or blood test results.

 Possible Outcomes